EndOfFile/factorio_on_DO/README.md

 2. Save your apikey inside script or always call the script with the apikey as second argument

 ## Usage
 - `python vm_manager.py status (apikey)`   prints all running VMs and all saved snapshots.
-Deletes oldest snapshot if there are more than two.
-- `python vm_manager.py start (apikey)`      starts the factorio VM based on the oldes snapshot
+- `python vm_manager.py start (apikey)`      starts the factorio VM based on the oldes snapshot.
 - `python vm_manager.py stop (apikey)`       stops the VM takes a snapshot and destroys VM.
 Deletes oldest snapshot if there are more than two.